Bat Removal New Port Richey

 Is it safe for me to remove bats?

 The health risks associated with trying to remove them yourself are too high.
-You must also remember that permits are required to handle these animals in any type of relocation.
+Also, one must remember that one does need permits for handling these animals for any kind of relocation.
 We highly recommend having a professional handle the job instead of attempting it yourself as the time taken is way less than medical expenses and other costs that come with contracting these diseases from bats.

 Other Services in New Port Richey